Jonish99/pands-project2021/README.md

 def cleanLabel(label):
 ```

-The following part of this README file explains via the programs menu options how python has been used and how this helps investigate the Iris data set.
-The business logic of the program is describe and the flow of the program including function calls.
-However, line by line technical explanations are found in the file analysis.py
+The following part of this README file explains via the programs menu options how python has been used and how this helps investigate the iris data set.
+The business logic of the program is described and the flow of the program including function calls.
+However, line by line technical explanations are found in the file Analysis.py

-The *main()* function is called on load by the __main__ variable which ensures that it is this file that will initiate the code in this program.
+The *main()* function is called when the program first runs by the *\_\_main__* variable which ensures that it is this file that will initiate the code in this program.

 The *main(*) function calls the *readCSV()* function to read the iris data set from *iris_data.csv* into a data-frame and returns the data frame(iris_df) to the main program.
 It is this instance of the data-frame that is a passed to the various menu choice function calls.
 A data-frame is a data structure used to by the *pandas* library to handle data, it contains labels, indexes and data in more than data type.
 (Intro to data structures — pandas 1.2.4 documentation, 2021)

-A while loop will ensures the program remains open until the user inputs 'q'
+A while loop  ensures the program remains open until the user inputs 'q'
 ```python
 while(choice != 'q'):
 ```

-A user choice is returned to the *main()* function by the *menu()* function.
-Each analytical process offers a show and save choice each with the same content.
+A user choice menu is output by function *menu()* called from within main().
+Each analytical process offers a choice of *show* or *save* for the same content.

-The choice returned from the menu is passed to an if else statement for all possible conditions.
+The choice returned from the menu is passed to an if else block for all avalible options.

 A snippet of the if else block handling user choice:
 ```python